|

 the oil every 50 running hours using a high quality lube such as

-OMC's Ultra HPF and you shouldn't have any problems.
+Evinrude-Johnson Ultra HPF or Mercury Premium Gear Lube and you shouldn't have any problems.

 Operating in fishing waters?
 Good idea to remove the propeller occasionally

 and check for monofilament fishline around the propshaft.
 It'll

 cut the seals right out and - blooie!
-Cooling system and waterpump ills

-can be alleviated by replacing the pump every
+Cooling system and waterpump ills can be alleviated by replacing the pump every

 so often.
 Impellers take a set when unused and can shed vanes fast